Strawberry Zuccotto Fiorentino with Mousseline Cream

 More No-Bake Recipes

 With summer temperatures rising all over the world, it’s hard to motivate ourselves to turn on the ovens.
 Why not try some delightful no-bake recipes that will hit the spot?
 Whether you crave homemade ice cream like No churn sour cherry ice cream, want to indulge in Red Velvet Waffles, or showcase the wonderful berries of the season with Fruit Tartlets we’ve got you covered.
-Enjoy the nostalgia of Indoor S’Mores without the need for a campfire or indulge in the refreshing No Bake Blueberry Cheesecake.
+Enjoy the nostalgia of Indoor S’Mores without the need for a campfire, indulge in the refreshing No Bake Blueberry Cheesecake, or try this English Trifle with a twist to celebrate Christmas in July.
 These are some of the must-try no-bake recipes for a delightful summer!

 More Recipes From Cafe Osharak